 Scottish Power's extrapolation method for valuing residential momentary outages is unreliable.
-If applied to Bonneville's data for sustained commercial and industrial outages, the Scottish Power method would produce estimated values of momentary outages for commercial and industrial customers several times as much as Bonneville's survey results.
+If applied to Bonneville's data for sustained commercial and industrial outages, the Scottish

 26For commercial and industrial customers, Scottish Power used ratios of the values of momentary and 1-hour outages from unidentified "other studies."